cbrew/stolcke-pcfg/docs/grammar.md

 - Nonterminals are exactly the symbols that appear as an LHS.
 - Terminals are symbols that never appear as an LHS.
-- Current parser limitations: no epsilon productions and no unit productions (e.g., `A -> B`).
+- Epsilon and unit productions (e.g., `A -> B`) are supported.
 Left recursion is supported.